Most Incredible Gothic Cathedrals In European Cities

 Cologne Cathedral – Cologne, Germany

 Cologne Cathedral is Germany’s most visited landmark and has become a World Heritage Site.
-Although being the 4th tallest cathedral in the world, the huge twin spires give the impression of being the largest.
+Although being the 4th tallest cathedral in the world, the vast twin spires give the impression of being the largest.
 Climb the Cologne cathedral steps, all 533 of them, and immerse yourself in the awe-inspiring views from 100 metres above the city.

 Church of St Anne – Vilnius, Lithuania